trek-view/basecamp/_posts/2020-08-14-map-the-paths-guidebooks.md

 ---
 date: 2020-08-14
 title: "Take a Virtually Guided Tour (or Create Your Own)"
 description: "Announcing Map the Path Guidebooks.
-Act as a local guide to your favourite places for everyone around the world to enjoy."
+Act as a local guide of your favourite places for everyone around the world to enjoy."
 categories: mapthepaths
 tags: []
 author_staff_member: dgreenwood